kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 ## Record docker environment

 Run `kosli environment report docker` to report running containers data from docker host to Kosli.

-The command has to be run on the actual docker host, to be able to detect running containers.
+**Were to run:** The command has to be run on the actual docker host, to be able to detect running containers.

 ### Example